 We are currently seeking applicants for student members of the research team.
-We will be spending approximately twelve weeks conducting fieldwork, but the team will work together before the field to prepare the research, as well as after the field to work towards publishing the results.
+We will be spending approximately twelve weeks conducting fieldwork, but the team will also coordinate research planning together before the field to prepare for fieldwork, as well as after the field to work towards publishing the results, for those who wish to pursue this project further.
 This is an opportunity to get course credit and participate in a mentored research program.
 The program is run through the Department of Anthropology at Brigham Young University, and students will get anthropology course credit through BYU (which can potentially be transferred elsewhere).
 The thrust of this program is on learning and applying ethnographic research skills relevant to various social sciences and humanities disciplines.
 Coursework will therefore include credit for the training and research conducted on the program.
-This program will include students from various disciplines who are interested in gaining research skills and conducting original fieldwork in a mentored environment.
+This program will include students from various disciplines who are interested in gaining research skills and conducting original fieldwork in a mentored, team-based research environment.

 WHAT IS A FIELD SCHOOL?